LTBlueLatios/LTBlueLatios/README.md

 let currentlyLearning = ["DSA"]; // DSA => Data Structures and Algorithms

 // Some projects that I am currently working on.
 These are fun little
-// projects I made for myself (may be a POC, experiment, or learning moment),
+// projects I made for myself (may be a POC, experiment, learning moment, or just for the fun of it),
 // and the order / priority I give them is indeterministic.
 Hehe.
 //
 // (These projects aren't vibe coded ❌) *extremely loud correct buzzer*